JoshHadik/RapidRepetitions/multi_container_elastic_beanstalk/thunder_wind_sprint/README.md

 ### Get the code working

-In order for this code to work, you must have done all of the expected setup on Github, Travis CI, and AWS, including:
+In order for this code to work, you must have done all of the expected setup on Github, Travis CI, and AWS, including (but not limited to):

 1. Connect local repo with Github Repos
 2. Connect Github Repo with Travis CI